 A Colorado University at Boulder 2009 graduate Lenka earned a Ba in Psychology and is a certified Massage Therapist from the Boulder College of Massage Therapy.

 Zane arrived at SSCV in 2007.
 He was previously affiliated with SSWSC and was a member of the US Ski Team and the Head Coach of the US Ski Team-Ski Jumping.
 Zane was also a two time Olympic coach.

 Zane’s goal for his athletes this season is to give them the skills necessary to reach the next level.

-This is Maria’s first season with SSCV.
-She comes to us from New York where she recently graduated Magna Cum Laude from St. John’s University (Queens, NY) with a B.S. in Sport Management and a minor in Business Administration.
+Maria started with SSCV in August 2012.
+She comes to us from New York where she graduated Magna Cum Laude from St. John’s University (Queens, NY) with a B.S. in Sport Management and a minor in Business Administration in May 2012.
 Part of her studies were completed in Paris, France where St. John’s has a satellite campus.
 In addition, Maria had the opportunity to intern for the United States Ski and Snowboard Association (USSA) in the Competition Services Department as part of her college curriculum.

 An avid skier since she was three Maria also raced competitively for her high school where she achieved three NYSPHSAA Team Scholar Athlete Awards, three trips to the Section IX OCIAA Championships and was an alternate her senior year for the NYSPHSAA State Championships.